hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 ~~~
 {: #cddl-cose-kdf title="COSE_KDF_Context Data Structure for info parameter"}

-Since this specification may be used in a number of different
+Since this specification may be used in a number of different deployment environments
-deployment environments some flexibility is provided regarding
-how the fields in the COSE_KDF_Context data structure.
+flexibility for populating the fields in the COSE_KDF_Context structure is provided.

-For better interopability, the following recommended settings
+For better interoperability, the following recommended settings
 are provided:

 - PartyUInfo.identity corresponds to the kid found in the